Differential K-theory and localization formula for $\eta$-invariants: Introduction

-Let's recall first the Atiyah-Segal localization formula for equivariant index.
-Let $Y$ be an $S^1$-equivariant compact Spin$^c$ manifold, in particular, there exists an $S^1$-equivariant complex line bundle $L$ such that $\omega_2(TY)=c_1(L)\,\mathrm{mod}\,(2)$, where $\omega_2$ is the second Stiefel-Whitney class and $c_1$ is the first Chern class \cite[Appendix D]{LaMi89}.
+Let us recall first the Atiyah-Segal localization formula for the equivariant index.
+Let $Y$ be an $S^1$-equivariant compact Spin$^c$ manifold.
+It induces an $S^1$-equivariant complex line bundle $L$ such that $\omega_2(TY)=c_1(L)\,\mathrm{mod}\,(2)$, where $\omega_2$ is the second Stiefel-Whitney class and $c_1$ is the first Chern class \cite[Appendix D]{LaMi89}.
 Let $E$ be an $S^1$-equivariant complex vector bundle over $Y$.
-Let $D^Y\otimes E$ be the spin$^c$ Dirac operator on $\mS(TY,L)\otimes E$, where $\mS(TY,L)$ is the spinor associated with $L$ (cf. \eqref{local208}).
+Let $D^Y\otimes E$ be the spin$^c$ Dirac operator on $\mS(TY,L)\otimes E$, where $\mS(TY,L)$ is the spinor associated with this spin$^c$ structure (cf. \eqref{local208}).

-For any complex vector bundle $F$ over a manifold $Y$, we use the notation
+For any complex vector bundle $F$ over a manifold $X$, we use the notation